 My favorite part about the discovery of oil in the area is the construction of four artificial islands: Grissom, White, Freeman, and Chafee.
 On three of the islands, the oil machinery is obscured by odd, retro-futuristic architectural elements that just make me want to swim out to them.
 At night, they’re illuminated with colored lights.

 ST MARY’S HOSPITAL

 St. Mary Medical Center first was founded in August 1923.
-I has appeared in several fims including Heat, Blade, Gunshy, The X-Files, Constantine, Rush Hour 3 and State of Play.
+It has appeared in several films including Heat, Blade, Gunshy, The X-Files, Constantine, Rush Hour 3, and State of Play.